Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 01 February 2023.

 The illicit drugs market is often associated with a range of criminal activities, including property crime, fraud and violence.
 Engagement in criminal activity (beyond the illegal use of drugs) is more prevalent among populations of regular and injecting drug users than it is among the general population.

-In 2020, around one-third (33%) of participants in the national Ecstasy and Related Drugs Reporting System (EDRS) reported engaging in some form of criminal activity in the month prior to interview.
-Similarly, 2 in 5 (40%) participants in the 2020 Illicit Drug Reporting System (IDRS) reported engaging in any form of criminal activity in the month prior to interview (Peacock et al. 2021).
+In 2022, over one-third (37%) of participants in the national Ecstasy and Related Drugs Reporting System (EDRS) reported engaging in some form of criminal activity in the month prior to interview (Sutherland et al. 2022a).
+Similarly, 2 in 5 (39%) participants in the 2022 Illicit Drugs Reporting System (IDRS) reported engaging in any form of criminal activity in the month prior to interview (Sutherland et al. 2022b).

-The most commonly reported criminal activities in both the EDRS and the IDRS were selling drugs for cash profit and property crime (Peacock et al. 2020; Peacock et al. 2021).
-In the EDRS, both these activities declined between 2019 and 2020: drug dealing decreased from 32% to 20%, and property crime from 21% to 15%.
+The most commonly reported criminal activities in both the EDRS and the IDRS were selling drugs for cash profit and property crime (Sutherland et al. 2022a, Sutherland et al 2022b).
+In 2022:

 The most recently available data from the NDSHS is from 2016 and showed that most recent drinkers do not drive under the influence of alcohol and other drugs, with 1 in 10 (9.9%) recent drinkers reporting driving a motor vehicle.
 This was the most risky behaviour undertaken by recent drinkers, followed by swimming (6.5%).

 The most common activity undertaken while under the influence of illicit drugs was driving (Figure IMPACT5).
-In 2016, 15.1% of people who recently used illicit drugs admitted they had done this in the last 12 months (a similar proportion to 2013 of 15.9%) (Table S1.12).
+In 2016, 15.1% of people who recently used illicit drugs admitted they had done this in the last 12 months (a similar proportion to 2013 of 15.9%) (AIHW 2017, Table 5.67).